-How to measure flour if you are using cups?
+How do you measure flour if you are using cups?
 Dip & Sweep or Spoon & Sweep?
 You can learn how to convert cups to grams.
-Here you will find both cup to grams conversion chart and fahrenheit to celsius conversion chart.
+Baking conversion chart and Fahrenheit to Celsius conversion chart are also included!

 Dip & Sweep Method

 If you use cup measurements, you should keep your flour in a big jar, so you can easily dip your cup into the flour.

 First I stir the flour to aerate it.
 Then I dip my cup into the flour, without shaking the cup I overfill it.
 Aerating the flour and not shaking the cup are the keys to the right measurement.